lmu-cmsi371-spring2021/assignments/matrix-library.md

 * _Chapter 5: Linear Algebra_
 * _Chapter 6: Transformation Matrices_

 The sample code includes a [vector](https://github.com/dondi/bazaar/tree/master/vector) implementation with accompanying test suite.
 It will be useful to understand this code well before going all Morpheus (or Neo?) on your own.
+And don’t forget the potential conciseness offered by JavaScript [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set), as mentioned in the [companion assignment](./static-3d-scene.md).

 ## For Submission: Enter the Matrix
 This assignment focuses on implementing matrix transformations—the core geometric engine of any graphics pipeline.
-The core functionality should be a distinct, independent module, with the 3D object framework from the companion assignment meant to use this module to round out the “version 1” functionality of a rudimentary scene library.
+The core functionality should be a distinct, independent module, with the 3D object framework from the [companion assignment](./static-3d-scene.md) meant to use this module to round out the “version 1” functionality of a rudimentary scene library.

 ### Build the Matrix
 Design and implement a computer graphics matrix library with an accompanying suite of unit tests.
 As with the 3D object framework, no specific design is mandated.
 However, the following capabilities should be provided:
-- A basic matrix object that initializes, by default, to the identity matrix
+- A basic 4×4 matrix object that initializes, by default, to the identity matrix
 - Matrix multiplication
-- Collection of 3D matrix implementations
+- Collection of 3D matrix implementations (contributed individually)
   * 3D translation
   * 3D scale
   * 3D rotation about on an arbitrary axis (you may refactor the sample code to fit your matrix object implementation)